-- Ages 17 and under require 1 form of photo ID or a parent/guardian to vouch for them, except for foreign visitors, in which case a passport is required.

-- Ages 18 and up require 2 forms of ID (one must be a photo ID, the other may be social security card, birth certificate, club card, or anything with the individual's name on it [excluding business cards]).

-Again, foreign visitors will require a passport as one of the forms of identification.

-- Please contact Pentagon Force

-Protection Agency directly at (703)

-697-1001, (703) 692-7184 or (703)

-695-3206, or the Pentagon Tours

-website, regarding acceptable forms
+- Ages 17 and under require 1 form of photo ID or a parent/guardian to vouch for them, except for foreign visitors, in which case a passport is required. - Ages 18 and up require 2 forms of ID (one must be a photo ID, the other may be social security card, birth certificate, club card, or anything with the individual's name on it [excluding business cards]).
+Again, foreign visitors will require a passport as one of the forms of identification. - Please contact Pentagon Force Protection Agency directly at (703) 697-1001, (703) 692-7184 or (703) 695-3206, or the Pentagon Tours website, regarding acceptable forms of ID. - 4.
+DOD Diplomatic Courier Facility.

-of ID.

-- 4. DOD Diplomatic Courier Facility.
 We strongly encourage you to use the Diplomatic Courier Facility for all correspondence.
 It is the fastest and most reliable method to get paperwork to Army Foreign Liaison and any other office in Headquarters, Department of the Army.
-The DoD Diplomatic Courier is located in the Pentagon Remote Delivery Facility, Room 1J686B, PH: (703) 697-9546.
+The DoD Diplomatic Courier is located with the Pentagon Remote Delivery Facility, PH: (703) 697-9546.
+Items to be dropped off will be left in the trailer extension for mail/courier drop offs.
+Items for pick-up can collected in the stand-along trailer just beyond the drop off location.
+Access to both sites is via an external door; couriers should never need to enter the Pentagon Remote Delivery Facility.

-Access to the Remote Delivery Facility requires prior clearance.
+Access to the Remote Delivery Facility requires prior clearance, and must be updated every 6 months.
 Defense Foreign Liaison controls the access roster.
 To have someone placed on the access roster, contact Defense Foreign Liaison at 703-614-3254.
 Access to the facility is by the Pentagon Remote Delivery Facility (RDF) entrance gate off Columbia Pike.